Accessibility Statement

 If you’re looking for super affectionate with a healthy dose of drama, meet the Sphynx cat.
 These hairless kitties are anything but independent—they will follow you from room to room, eager to show their love.
 They want to play and interact with you, but they also enjoy cuddling on your lap under a fuzzy blanket.

 They are energetic, active cats that need to be entertained and occupied.
-Many people describe the Sphynx breed as behaving more like dogs than cats in how affectionate and needy they are.
-If the Sphynx wants your attention, you’ll hear about it.
+Many people describe the Sphynx breed as behaving more dog-like than most cats in how affectionate and needy they are.
+If the Sphynx wants your attention, you’ll certainly hear about it with their meows and chirping.

 Scottish Fold